hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 terraform-instance: 35.194.46.141
 ```

-It contains the IP, just as we asked!
+It contains the IP address, just as we asked.

 ### Failed Provisioners and Tainted Resources

 If a resource is successfully created but fails a provisioning step, Terraform
 will error and mark the resource as _tainted_.
 A resource that is tainted still
-exists, but can't be considered safe to use since provisioning failed.
+exists, but shouldn't be considered safe to use, since provisioning failed.

 When you generate your next execution plan, Terraform will remove any tainted
 resources and create new resources, attempting to provision them again after